Watts-Lab/deliberation-assets/projects/volvovsky_reputation/welcome.md

 ## 2. The Art buying game

-- Work as either a buyer or a buyer's agent to purchase a piece of art from a gallery
+- Work as either a collector or a collector's agent to purchase a piece of art from a gallery

 ---